 Central Catholic High School’s first wing was built in 1939.
-Since then, a succession of additions filled out the urban four-block site, and CCHS transformed from a 1,000-male student body to a vibrant 800-student co-ed population in Portland, Oregon.
+Since then, a succession of additions filled out the urban four-block site, and CCHS transformed from a 1,000-male student body to a vibrant 800-student co-ed population.

 A few years ago, the school challenged Bora Architects to develop a plan to modernize the building and provide a 21st century learning environment while retaining the culture of the CCHS community.

 With almost nowhere to develop on the site, the design and construction team looked for ways to expand downward, upward, and within the existing building.